 Image 7: PCB Thickness Tolerance

 The manufacturer uses the IPC guideline and rules as a party line that provides a different specification created with in-house tolerance parameters.
 These parameters have adequate variations for a manufacturer to create a board and for it to function correctly in its area of application.

-We understand that getting a PCB is an investment and we value our customers putting their confidence in us to provide nothing less than the best.
-In turn, we put our experience over the years to work and use the latest the technology in creating every PCB thus bringing out proper standard thickness as per our client's requirements.
+We understand that getting a PCB is an investment, and we value our customers, putting their confidence in us to provide nothing less than the best.
+In turn, we put our experience over the years to work and use the latest technology in creating every PCB, thus bringing out proper standard thickness as per our client's requirements.

-In case you have any questions about PCB, PCB manufacturing or PCB assembly process in your project, feel free to contact us as we are available 24 hours.
-Most importantly, in case you want to make an order, we will always be glad to deliver critical, high-performance PCB and PCBA solutions at your doorstep.
+In case you have any questions about PCB, PCB manufacturing, or PCB assembly process in your project, feel free to contact us as we are available 24 hours.
+Most importantly, if you want to make an order, we will always be glad to deliver critical, high-performance PCB and PCBA solutions at your doorstep.